aaskjer/Hangman-Game/FAQ.md

 **Q: Which platforms are supported?**

-Twitch, YouTube, Kick, and Trovo.
+Twitch, YouTube and Kick.
 Enable the ones you stream on in Settings GUI → **General → Select Platform(s)**.
 The game determines the platform automatically from the incoming event.

 **Q: Can the game run on multiple platforms at the same time?**